-9 Most Notorious Serial Killers as Children (PHOTOS)
+Serial Killers as Children: 9 Photos

 Statistics show that over 90 percent of serial killers are male.

-Typically, people who develop murderous traits are born into families with psychiatric, criminal and alcoholic histories, are commonly abused (sexually, psychologically and physically) as children, and tend to be involved with cruel activity, including torturing small, innocent creatures.
+Typically, serial killers as children are born into families with psychiatric, criminal and alcoholic histories, are commonly abused (sexually, psychologically and physically) as children, and tend to be involved with cruel activity, including torturing small, innocent creatures.

-Looking at these childhood photos of some of the most notorious serial killers in history, you begin to wonder when their innocence began fading and you try to fathom how in the world they were capable of committing such atrocious acts.
+Looking at these photos of some of history’s most notorious serial killers as children, you begin to wonder when their innocence began fading and you try to fathom how in the world they were capable of committing such atrocious acts.

 Whether or not these serial killers were motivated by nature or nurture, as a society, we cannot ignore the evil that exists in this world.